return42/sphkerneldoc/linux_src_doc/drivers/thermal/thermal_core_c.rst

 /sys/class/thermal folder as thermal_zone[0-\*].
 It tries to bind all the thermal cooling devices registered at the same time.
 \ :c:func:`thermal_zone_device_unregister`\  must be called when the device is no longer needed.
-The passive cooling depends on the .\ :c:func:`get_trend`\  return value.
+The passive cooling depends on the .get_trend() return value.

 .. _`thermal_zone_device_register.return`: